Saint David: Hagiography

 Fluellen: "If your Majesty is remembered of it, the Welshmen did good service in a garden where leeks did grow, wearing leeks in their Monmouth caps, which your Majesty knows, to this hour is an honourable badge of the service, and I do believe, your Majesty takes no scorn to wear the leek upon Saint Tavy's day".
 King Henry: "I wear it for a memorable honour; for I am Welsh, you know, good countryman".

 Connections to Glastonbury

 Rhigyfarch counted Glastonbury Abbey among the churches David founded.
 Around forty years later William of Malmesbury, believing the Abbey older, said that David visited Glastonbury only to rededicate the Abbey and to donate a travelling altar including a great sapphire.
 He had had a vision of Jesus who said that "the church had been dedicated long ago by Himself in honour of His Mother, and it was not seemly that it should be re-dedicated by human hands".
 So David instead commissioned an extension to be built to the abbey, east of the Old Church.
 (The dimensions of this extension given by William were verified archaeologically in 1921.)
-One manuscript indicates that a sapphire altar was among the items Henry VIII of England confiscated from the abbey during the Dissolution of the Monasteries a thousand years later.
+One manuscript indicates that a sapphire altar was among the items which Henry VIII confiscated from the abbey during the Dissolution of the Monasteries a thousand years later.